 • Flynn also admitted to talking with Kislyak on December 29 to urge Russia not to retaliate when President Obama imposed new sanctions over Russia’s election meddling.
 The court documents say he conferred with other top members of the Trump team several times, but it’s not clear what Trump himself knew.
 The next day President Vladimir Putin announced that Russia would not retaliate against the U.S. for the sanctions.

-• In the five months since Flynn pleaded guilty and agreed to cooperate with the special counsel, his sentencing has been delayed several times.
-Mueller’s team is now expected to update the court by June 29.
+• Since Flynn pleaded guilty and agreed to cooperate with the special counsel, his sentencing has been delayed several times.
+Both sides are set to give a status report on March 13, 2019.

 • On February 16, 2018, Mueller charged 13 Russian individuals and three Russian companies with engaging in propaganda efforts intended to disrupt the 2016 election.
 While the indictments support the U.S. intelligence agencies’ conclusion that Russia was working to help Trump, the court documents do not address the hacking of Democrats.
 Instead, they focus on a Russian social-media push that began in 2014 with the goal of stirring division and shaking people’s faith in the U.S. election system, but eventually shifted to backing Trump.

 • Court documents allege that the Internet Research Firm, a Russian troll farm, set out to conduct “information warfare” against the U.S. The company had a hundreds of workers and a multimillion-dollar budget, supplied by companies linked to Yevgeny Prigozhin, a St. Petersburg businessman with ties to Putin.

 • Russians impersonated American citizens on social media and occasionally in person, posing as activists online, buying ads, and organizing rallies.